j-easy/easy-batch/easy-batch-tutorials/src/main/java/org/jeasy/batch/tutorials/advanced/jmx/README.md

 In this section, the goal is to run the application and monitor the job using a standard JMX client.

-* Run the tutorial with `mvn exec:java -PrunJobMonitoringTutorial` from the command line or by running the `org.jeasy.batch.tutorials.advanced.jmx.JobMonitoringTutorial` class from your IDE
+* Run the tutorial with `$>mvn exec:java -PrunJobMonitoringTutorial` from the command line or by running the `org.jeasy.batch.tutorials.advanced.jmx.JobMonitoringTutorial` class from your IDE

 * Using a JMX client, navigate to the `org.jeasy.batch.core.monitor:name=job` MBean